Flight cancelled, Italvolley does not leave for Canada

-The Italian team settled in a hotel inside Malpensa airport, awaiting the rescheduling of the trip.
-The managers of Federvolley immediately informed the FIVB, the world volleyball federation, of the logistical difficulties encountered at the start.
-After a few hours of waiting at the airport, the journey to North America has been rescheduled with departure for tomorrow morning, Sunday 4 June, from Fiumicino.
-The transfer of the Azzurri from Lombardy to Rome, scheduled for the day, has also been organised.
+The Italian team settled in a hotel inside the Mapensa airport, awaiting the rescheduling of the trip.
+The executives of the Federvolley immediately informed the Fivb, the world federation of volleyball, of the logistical difficulties encountered at the start.
+In the meantime, the management is working to find a solution, in consultation with the travel operators.
+At the moment the rescheduling of the trip is not yet known.

 #Flight #cancelled #Italvolley #leave #Canada